 In each area there are Early Learning Goals that define the expectations for most children to reach by the end of the Foundation Stage.

 Full-time education begins for most children in the Reception year with their fully qualified class teacher and classroom assistant.
-The curriculum in Reception builds on the knowledge and skills the children have learned in Nursery and follows the seven areas of learning in the EYFS.
+The curriculum in Reception builds on the knowledge and skills the children have learned in Pre-School and follows the seven areas of learning in the EYFS.

 Children are encouraged to participate in both adult-led and child-initiated activities.
 Children learn through a wide and varied range of play activities.
 We firmly believe that learning should be absorbing, challenging and plenty of fun!
 This approach provides a basic grounding in numeracy and literacy, thereby enabling children to progress into the next stage of their education with a sense of achievement and confidence.